blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

     module load netcdf-c/4.4.1
     module load netcdf-f/4.4.4.p

-Set environment variables for tcsh:
+Set environment variables.
+This depends on your shell.
+Not sure what shell you are using?
+Type `echo $SHELL` in your terminal.

+ Copy and paste these for _tcsh_:

     setenv NETCDF $NETCDFF
     setenv WRF_EM_CORE 1